View our complete 2023 CFP

 - The deadline for the submission of proposals is June 1st, 2023.

-- Applicants will be informed of decisions in late July 2022.
+- Applicants will be informed of decisions in July 2023.

 General Terms for the Project:

 - Projects involving human participants will require ethics review and funds are disbursed only AFTER ethics clearance.
 Information on research ethics is here.

-- Researchers will be required to write and present an interim and final report.
+- Researchers will be required to write a final report for the Helen Carswell website.

 Prospective researchers are strongly recommended to contact both of the following representatives before submitting a proposal:

 More about the Helen Carswell Chair:

 The aim of the partnership between Community Music Schools of Toronto at Jane Finch, the Helen Carswell Chair in Community Engaged Research in the Arts, members of its advisory working group, and York University’s Knowledge Mobilization team, is to support and encourage a growing cohort of graduate and faculty researchers whose collective multi-disciplinary research projects will benefit children and youth from the Jane and Finch community in the following ways:

 - Improve and/or increase the impact Community Music Schools of Toronto at Jane Finch has on children from marginalized neighbourhoods

 - Engage and help drive new knowledge and practice to community-based groups serving children in the Jane and Finch community